To Shake the Sleeping Self 3/7/2021

 There's no interpreting to do, and Upham can't shoot, so his job will be to replenish ammunition during the battle.
 Before all hell breaks loose, Private Mellish - who has warmed to Upham - pulls him aside and says, in unmistakable foreshadowing: "You gotta be johnny-on-the-spot with the ammo or we're dead."

-Later, Mellish, shooting from inside an apartment, predictably runs out of ammunition and sends Upham to find more.
-The streets are filled with debris, tanks, and soldiers.
-Bullets are flying.
-Upham finally returns, but now Mellish and a German are fighting alone, hand-to-hand.
+Later, Mellish, shooting from inside an apartment, runs out of ammunition.
+When Upham returns with several bandoliers, Mellish and a German are fighting alone, hand-to-hand.

 Upham crouches in the stairwell and listens to the struggle in horror.
-Holding a weapon and bandoliers of ammunition, he does nothing except cry silently.
-Soon thereafter, Mellish is stabbed slowly through the chest.
+He does nothing except cry silently.
+Soon thereafter, the German stabs Mellish slowly through the chest.

-The German emerges from the upstairs room, sees our corporal with arms raised, and walks casually past him down the stairs.
+The Nazi emerges from the room, sees our corporal with arms raised, and walks casually past him down the stairs.

 I'm not sure if his reaction to Upham is: